-If fragment color clamping is enabled, querying of the texture border color, blend color, and RGBA clear color will clamp the corresponding state values to

-[0, 1] before returning them.
+If fragment color clamping is enabled, querying of the texture border color, blend color, and RGBA clear color will clamp the corresponding state values to [0,1] before returning them.
 This behavior provides compatibility with previous versions of the GL that clamped these values when specified.

 Most texture state variables are qualified by the value of ACTIVE_TEXTURE to determine which server texture state vector is queried.
-Table 6.12 indicates those state variables which are qualified by ACTIVE_TEXTURE during state queries.
-All other texture state queries will result in an INVALID_OPERATION error if the value of ACTIVE_TEXTURE is greater than or equal to MAX_COMBINED_TEXTURE-IMAGE UNITS.
+Table 6.13 indicates those state variables which are qualified by ACTIVE TEXTURE during state queries.

 Vertex array state variables are qualified by the value of VERTEX_ARRAY-BINDING to determine which vertex array object is queried.
-Tables 6.3 and 6.4 define the set of state stored in a vertex array object.
+Tables 6.4 and 6.5 define the set of state stored in a vertex array object.